+A nice variation is to add in some mashed chickpeas for a delicious meat-free version of a 'chicken' salad sandwich.
 Walnut and celery sandwiches are perfect for plant-based, vegan, vegetarian, and meat-free sandwiches.
-Each bite is packed with fresh, savoury, creamy, crunchy goodness and the filling can be used with bread, tortilla wraps, pitta breads, flatbreads, etc., or stuffed into large lettuce leafs for the the best ever lettuce wrap filling.
+Each bite is packed with fresh, savoury, creamy, crunchy goodness and the filling can be used with bread, tortilla wraps, pitta breads, flatbreads, etc., or packed into large lettuce leafs.

 Jump to:

 It might seem surprising to use walnuts and celery as a sandwich filling, but this combination was popular during the early 1900s and throughout the World War II years in Britain (1939-1945).
-During this period, many British people were encouraged to start gardening by the "Dig for Victory" campaign, which resulted in many households cultivating their own kitchen gardens.
+During this era, many British people were encouraged to start gardening by the "Dig for Victory" campaign, which resulted in many households cultivating their own kitchen gardens.
+During the 1940s, celery was often paired with mayonnaise to create frugal yet delicious sandwiches.

 Origin of celery